isinghrana/fabric-samples-healthcare/fda-drug-adverse-event-analytics/docs/04-CreateWarehouse.md

 ![Monitor Pipeline Job](../images/Warehouse4.png)

-8. Once the
+8. Hit **OK** to process the table and write it to the Warehouse.

-9. Now you will add a Date table to the Warehouse.
+Now you will add a Date table to the Warehouse.
 The Date table will simplify aggegating by week, month, quarter, and year at the reporting level.
 Dataflows Generation 2 will be used to create a simple Date table in the Warehouse:

+1. From your Fabric Workspace select **New** > **More options** > **Dataflows Gen 2**
+2. Copy the code from this repo at this link:

 ***